-There is currently no way to stop the progression of dementia.
+There is currently no way to stop the progression of most dementias -- including the most common kind, Alzheimer's disease.
 Still, there are many things you can do to maintain a healthy lifestyle, and slow the progression of the disease into the later stages.
 Research shows that there are real benefits to making lifestyle choices that can help you stay as healthy as you can be.

 While your symptoms are mild to moderate, you will likely know what gives you pleasure and contributes to your sense of well-being.
 You might like to seek help to adapt to changing abilities and participate in meaningful activities.

 As your dementia progresses, you will lose abilities that you may consider important to quality of life.
 Dementia, however, does not remove your ability to appreciate, respond to and experience feelings such as anger, fear, joy, love or sadness.
 Things that were important and meaningful for you throughout your life will always be important and meaningful.